Vyral/base-template/_posts/2018-10-10-dont-let-talk-of-rising-interest-rates-stop-you-from-buying.md

 <center><em>Don&rsquo;t let all this talk about rising interest rates scare you.
 Rates are still historically low and there are plenty of great opportunities out there for homebuyers.</em></center>

+&nbsp;

 Did you know that when we bought our first home, our interest rate was astronomical compared to today’s rates?

 It’s true.
-We actually usually invite homebuyers to ask their parents or their grandparents what their interest rate was when they bought their first home.
+We usually invite homebuyers to ask their parents or their grandparents what their interest rate was when they bought their first home.
 If you try this, you’ll get numbers ranging from 8% to 18%.

 We’re not *that* old, but we can tell you that, **historically, a normal interest rate is between 8% and 11%**.
 That sounds crazy these days, but that’s the reality.
 Last week, interest rates got moved up again, and they’re currently hovering around 5%.
 That’s still about half of what ours was for our first home.